 The organization Mothers Against Drunk Driving (MADD) spotlighted Officer Darrell Gordon in their monthly Roll Call newsletter for the more than 160 DWI arrests he’s made since the beginning of the year.
 Gordon served with the Arlington police for the last nine years, the last five of those as a member of the department’s DWI Enforcement Unit.

-The decision means drivers pulled-over for suspected impaired driving who refuse to take a routine breathalyzer test will be subject to a court-ordered blood test instead.
-The no refusal program began as a special effort launched around the holidays when people were most likely to drink and drive, but is now in effect year-round across Tarrant County and in all of its 41 cities.
+The decision means drivers pulled over for suspected impaired driving who refuse to take a routine breathalyzer test will be subject to a court-ordered blood test instead.
+The no-refusal program began as a special effort launched around the holidays when people were most likely to drink and drive but are now in effect year-round across Tarrant County and in all of its 41 cities.

 Police officers and sheriff’s deputies have access to expedited judicial warrants and centralized blood-draw locations.
 Tarrant County joins Bexar County in becoming a no refusal county.

 In 2019, there were 6,001 misdemeanor and felony cases of driving while intoxicated filed in Tarrant County courts.
 This year Gordon and his fellow officers have led Tarrant County’s numbers being the department with the most DWI arrests.

 As of November 8, Arlington police made 1,344 DWI arrests.
 It’s likely the department will exceed last year’s number of 1,663 DWI arrests.

 On October 22, 2020, the Fort Worth Business Press similarly reported that Tarrant County would be getting tough on DWI.
 Tarrant County Sheriff Bill Waybourn said in the article, “I am very excited about Tarrant County becoming 100 percent no refusal on DWIs.”